rgrove/parse-xml/README.md

 aren't safe when the XML being parsed comes from an untrusted source.

-In addition, the only supported character encoding is UTF-8 because it's not feasible (or useful) to suppport other character encodings in JavaScript.
+In addition, the only supported character encoding is UTF-8 because it's not feasible (or useful) to support other character encodings in JavaScript.

 ## API